 XIII.
 Sp ecial Authorizations and Exemptions 1.
 Is the proposed community solar project co-located with another community solar facility (as defined at N.J.A.C.
 14:8-9.2)?
-2. Does this project seek an exemption from the 10-subscriber minimum? ☐ Yes ✔No If "Yes," please demonstrate below (and attach supporting documents as relevant): a.
-That the project is sited on the property of a multi-family building. b.
-That the project will provide specific, identifiable, and quantifiable benefits to the households residing in said multi-family building.
-BPU nicleanenergy.com 3.
-Specific sections throughout the Application Form are identified as optional only if: 1) the Applicant is a government entity (municipal, county, or state), and 2) the community solar developer will be selected by the Applicant via a RFP, RFQ, or other bidding process.
-Has the Applicant left those specific sections blank?
-RFQ, or other bidding process.
-The Applicant must further commit to issuing said RFP, RFQ, or other bidding process within 90 days of the proposed project being approved by the Board for participation in the Community Solar Energy Pilot Program.
-The Applicant will be required to provide the information contained in those optional sections to the Board once it becomes known.
-4. Has the proposed community solar project received, in part or in whole, a subsection (t) conditional certification from the Board prior to February 19, 2019? ☐ Yes ✔No
+2. Does this project seek an exemption from the 10-subscriber minimum?
+3. Specific sections throughout the Application Form are identified as optional only if: 1) the Applicant is a government entity (municipal, county, or state), and 2) the community solar developer will be selected by the Applicant via a RFP, RFQ, or other bidding process.
+Has the Applicant left those specific sections blank? ------------------------------------ 4.
+Has the proposed community solar project received, in part or in whole, a subsection (t) conditional certification from the Board prior to February 19, 2019? ☐ Yes ✔No